tejasdrolia/Live-Weather-App/README.md

 ✔️ Weather Data: current temperature, feel like temperature, humidity, pressure, wind, visibility, cloudiness.

-✔️ App background based on weather condition and time of a day.

 ✔️ Automatically picks user location (also error handling when location can't be selected!).

 ✔️ Error handling: when the internet is not accessible, no location permission from user, G.P.S. not available.